rackerlabs/design-system/_docs/layout/navigation.md

 Navigation establishes a user's location within an application and shows the path forward to accomplish a goal.
 Consistent navigation patterns increase user confidence and efficiency.
-You can use a combination of eyebrow navigation, either top or side navigation, and breadcrumbs to guide users.
+You can combine global navigation (using the eyebrow), application navigation (using side or top navigation), and breadcrumbs.

 {% include toc.html %}

 # Primary navigation {% include complete.html %}

-Use primary navigation for the main sections of an application or for drop-down categories that organize sections into higher-level groups.
+Use primary navigation for the main sections of an application, or for drop-down categories that organize sections into higher-level groups.

 ## Left navigation